kxie95/kxie95.github.io/readings.md

 **✓ for good reads**

 ### Reading
-✓ Apprenticeship Patterns *by David H. Hoover & Adewale Oshineye*
+Apprenticeship Patterns *by David H. Hoover & Adewale Oshineye*
+Refactoring *by Martin Fowler*

 ### To read
 5 Voices *Jeremie Kubicek and Steve Cockram*